mjdurando82/Football-Fan-Experience/README.md

 ### **_Description_**

-#### This application is available for NFL fans.
-Come here to review different stadiums and experiences!
+#### This application was designed for NFL fans.
+Here you can give your experience at the NFL game a rating and review.
+You can also get information on a stadium that you may want to go to!

 #### This application was developed to help fans showcase their experience at NFL stadiums.